JakeBoggs/JakeBoggs.github.io/content/posts/gpt-4o-model-architecture.md

 The training process for GPT-4o is complex and multi-staged, incorporating several advanced techniques to achieve its impressive multimodal and real-time capabilities.

 ### Pretraining
-During this stage, the temporal embeddings are set to the same value for all text and image samples and are equal to the modality embedding for the audio samples.
+During this stage, the temporal embeddings are set to the same value for all text and image samples and are equal to the position embedding for the audio samples.
 The source flag is also set to 0 for all tokens.
+Note that the audio and image tokenizers must be trained separately before beginning.

 1. **Interleaved Text and Image Pretraining**:
    Following an approach similar to the Chameleon model, GPT-4o is first pretrained on a large dataset of interleaved text and image data scraped from the web.
 This allows the model to develop a unified representation across these modalities.

 2. **Audio Tokenizer Training**:
-   After the initial pretraining, the audio tokenizer is trained while the main model weights are frozen.
+   After the initial pretraining, the audio embeddings are trained while the main model weights are frozen.
 The model performs autoregressive prediction on audio tokens, learning to understand and generate audio content.
 Data for this is sourced by scraping online podcasts and applying voice activity detection to filter the audio.

 3. **Multimodal Unfrozen Training**:
    Once the audio tokenizer is sufficiently trained, all weights are unfrozen, and the model trains on all modalities simultaneously, further integrating its understanding across text, image, and audio.
 Note that audio samples still haven't been combined with the text and images at this stage, this will happen later.
 The output head that isn't used for a sample is trained to predict the "No Output" token.